-The Knowledge Modules and vendor/professional qualifications can be taken at any time whilst the apprentice is on-programme to ensure relevance to the job role and to maximise the impact of learning.
-The training provider and employer will agree which combination of qualifications and modules will be taken and will agree the schedule for these assessments.
+These can be taken at any time whilst the apprentice is on-programme to ensure relevance to the job role and to maximise the impact of learning.
+The training provider and employer will agree the schedule for these assessments.

-The Knowledge Modules and vendor/professional qualification must be passed before end-point assessment.
+These must be passed before end-point assessment.

-Wherever possible each Knowledge Module will be capable of on-line assessment.
+Wherever possible the Knowledge Module will be capable of on-line assessment.